jonathancraddock/isso-config/README.md

 > Assuming you have successfully installed Isso, here's a quickstart quide that covers the most common setup.

 Step one is creating a configuration file.
 The command to run Isso specifies the location of the configuration file, so it probably doesn't matter exactly where the file is located.
-Looking at a list of the package files, see below, rightly or wrongly I'm going to create the config directly in ```/etc/isso.d```.
+I'd typically lean towards placing the config file under /etc, but since the default config file suggest putting the database in /var/lib/isso/ I'm going to put the config there too.
+(Was initially tempted to put it under /etc/isso.d but not sure that feels very good.)

 ```shell
 dpkg-query -L isso